369gtech/Tokenomics/README.md

 <h1>Tokenomics</h1>
 <p>
-The tokenomics of monoGames incorporates a very strategic sustainable approach so the monoGames can sustain its self beyound the 5 years of air drops for the monoGames Token (MTG).
+The tokenomics of monoGames incorporates a very strategic sustainable approach so the monoGames can sustain its self beyond the 5 years of air drops for the monoGames Token (MTG).
 There are 6 components that interconnect to make monoGames sustainable today and into the future which includes;

   <ol>
     <li>monoGames Token (MTG) Air Drop Over 5 Years</li>